marc2332/freya/website/src/content/blog/building-custom-state-hook-dioxus.md

 ### 🤝 Introduction

 So, a bit of introduction.
-We will build a custom hook that give us a reactive `key-value` store, where we can subscribe to the value of specific keys across multiple components.
-The hook will be called `use_value`
+We will build a custom hook that let us have cross-component reactive `key-value` store.
+The idea is that components subscribe to specific keys, so every time anyone modifies the value of that specific key, the component will rerun.
+We will call this hook  `use_value`

 This is how it will look like: